 9. What is the cut-off time of check-points?

 Timpohon Gate will be closed at 10.30am.
 After which, no climbing will be allowed.
 Cut-off time for the last check point – Sayat-Sayat is 5.30am, climbers have to register themselves at Sayat- Sayat Check-Point before 5.30am in order to proceed with the summit climb.

 10. What would be my packed lunch?

 One bottle of 500ml mineral water, fruit, sandwiches or fried rice, egg etc. But the menu can be varying from time to time.

-11. I have special dietary requirement, will you able to make them on the mountain?
+11. I have special dietary requirements, will you able to make them on the mountain?

 12. Will there be shelter and restroom along the trail?

 There are 7 shelters along the journey before you arrived at Panalaban.
-At each shelter there are public restrooms, which is free of charge.
+At each shelter, there are public restrooms, which are free of charge.
 However, toilet paper is not provided.